 We strongly recommend you contact your local AcoRD specialist as soon as you know you are planning a piece of clinical research, to allow sufficient time for completion and approval of SoECAT before the grant application deadline.

-If you are planning a clinical research study please contact us.
-You can also get assistance with your research application from the NIHR CRN and the Research Design Service.
+If you have any questions please contact us.
+You can also get assistance with your research application from the NIHR CRN.

 Please refer to the NC3Rs’ ARRIVE guidelines when designing animal experiments and ensure you report animal-based studies in accordance with the ARRIVE guidelines.
 Grant holders are required to implement the principles found in the the NC3Rs’ guidance document, Responsibility in the use of Animals in Bioscience Research.
 For more information and guidance about the use of animals in research see the NC3Rs website.